Generic balanced synchrony patterns in network dynamics: Further results and discussions

-In \cite{RJ}, we obtain part of our results without assuming the self-dependence.
+In \cite{RJ,Maxime}, we obtain parts of our results without assuming the self-dependence.
 However, it was mandatory for several results, in particular when considering equilibrium points.
 It is thus possible that Proposition \ref{prop_synchrony_eq} fails without the self-dependence structure.
-For sake of simplicity, and because it is the classical choice of the previous works, we choose to assume the self-dependence in all the present article.

-As already discussed in \cite{RJ} there are some modeling arguments in the favor of this choice: \begin{enumerate}[1)] \item If we allow the state spaces $X_c$ to be manifolds, then the vector fields depend of the position (since in general, the tangent space depends on the position).
-As discussed above, considering manifold is simply heavier but all the results of the present article should remain true.
-This generalization cannot be done without self-dependence. \item In biological models, it is difficult to imagine a cell or an individual, for which the evolution if its state is independent of itself.
+For the sake of simplicity, and because it is the classical choice of the previous works, we choose to assume the self-dependence in all the present article.
+As already discussed in \cite{RJ} there are other arguments in favor of this choice: \begin{enumerate}[1)] \item If we allow the state spaces $X_c$ to be manifolds, then the vector fields depend of the position (since in general, the tangent space depends on the position).
+As discussed above, considering manifolds is simply heavier but all the results of the present article should remain true.
+This generalization cannot be done without self-dependence. \item In biological models, it is difficult to imagine a cell or an individual, for which the evolution of its state is independent of itself.
 Even in models where this self-dependence is very light, small perturbations of the vector field with respect to this self-dependence are reasonable.
-Remember that cells of the same type have the same self-dependence, so we do not destroy the structure and symmetries of the networks by doing so. \item If there is a domain where the self-dependence in ODEs is not automatic, it is clearly physics.
-So the self-dependence may be irrelevant in ODEs given by physical laws.
-But, in this case, the whole vector field is itself very constrained and proving that a result is generic with respect to the vector field is certainly irrelevant.
-If we want to study a physical model, we have to precise exactly its structure and the parameters that may vary (masses, distances\ldots but probably not the power of the law) and prove an ad-hoc result in this specific class. \end{enumerate}
+Remember that cells of the same type have the same self-dependence, so we do not destroy the structure and symmetries of the networks by doing so. \item If there is a scientific field where the self-dependence in ODEs is not automatic, it is clearly physics.
+Therefore, the self-dependence may be irrelevant in ODEs defined by physical laws.
+However, in this case, the entire vector field is itself highly constrained, so proving that a result is generic with respect to the vector field is certainly irrelevant.
+To study a physical model, we must precisely define its structure and the parameters that may vary (masses, distances\ldots but probably not the power of the law) and prove an ad hoc result in this specific class. \end{enumerate}